lucayepa/wot/doc/README.md

 ### Link
 Every element of the _trust_ array has the following properties: _rules_, _since_, _to_, _unit_, _value_.

 _rules_ is an array of links to the rules that the user accepts to adhere to with this link.
-It can be a URL, an IPFS address, an IPNS address, or a reference to a key of the helper table _rules_, that contains a URL, IPFS or IPNS string.
+It can be a URL, an IPFS address, an IPNS address, or a reference to a key of the helper table _ref_, that contains a URL, IPFS or IPNS string.

 _since_ (integer) is a timestamp of the creation of the link.
 For example, depending on implementations, it can be set to the block number height of the Bitcoin time chain at the time this link has been created.
 On the community layer, it can be used to avoid circular sponsorships, self sponsorships, and some Sybil attacks.
 Also, by using this number, a community can slow the pace of new links on a single path to a value of 10 minutes for each new node added to the path (on average).